 - Taste for salt and adjust as need.
 This recipe really shines when properly salted.

 - The stew can be enjoyed right away, however the flavors intensify if allowed to meld overnight.
 This is a great meal to make ahead.
-To reheat, place in a 350 degree oven for 1 - 1/2 hours.
+To reheat, place in a 350 degree oven for 1/2 hour to an hour.

 If you enjoyed my Beer Braised Short Ribs – Dutch Oven recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.